Table of Contents

 Branch in the example is called master

-, although sometimes copy-paste instructions create a branch called main
+.
+Sometimes copy-paste instructions create a branch called main

-instead.
-Adjust as necessary in your specific case.
+instead; adjust as necessary in your specific case.

 The remote used by a branch can be tuned either in the file, or with git checkout BRANCH; git branch -u REMOTE/BRANCH